arvestad/modelmatcher/README.md

                         Although PhyML supports the +F models (using the "-f e" option), this is not reflected in the output from "modelmatcher -of phyml ..." at this time.
+  --list-models         Output a list of models implemented in modelmatcher,
+                        then exit.
-  --verbose             Output progress information
+  --verbose             Output progress information --version
 ```